4 Different Spanish Potato Dishes

 If you plan to visit Barcelona or even to live here (lucky you!), three things you’re guaranteed to fall in love with are the weather, the architecture and of course THE FOOD!
 It only took my husband and I a matter of days to dive into Spanish tapas and what we found was a ton of Spanish potato dishes!

 Our favorite quickly became patatas bravas, Think deep fried potato wedges served with both a sweet aioli and spicy salsa.

-And after two years of eating our way through the streets of Barcelona, we’ve come to realize no one dish of tapas is the same!
-Every restaurant has their own variation – which keeps things interesting and fun!
+And after two years of eating our way through the streets of Barcelona, we realize every restaurant has their own variation – which keeps things interesting and fun!

 Have you had an amazing experience with trying tapas here in Barcelona?
 Another unique take on the potato perhaps?

 Do share by commenting below!
 Oh and don’t forget to include where you’ve eaten it so we can all indulge too…